8500 River Rd,

 Golf proJohn Lyberger (PGA, Director of Golf); Greg Stark (PGA, Head Golf Professional).

 18 holes.
 Tree-lined parkland.
 Gently undulating terrain - a few slopes to climb.

 BLUE course: Original design by Devereux Emmet (1924); later revisions by Tom Winton, Donald Ross & Alfred Tull.
-Substantially redesigned by Robert Trent Jones Sr (1957) and Rees Jones (1989).
-GOLD course: Devereux Emmet.
+Substantially redesigned by Robert Trent Jones Sr (1957); renovation and further changes by Rees Jones (1989 & 2010).

 Above distances are for the Blue course.
 Also at Congressional is the also excellent 18-hole Gold course (par-71, 6844 yds from back tees).

 2 mi SE of Potomac / 11 mi NW of Washington, DC (The White House).